-Residents of Upper Moreland and Hatboro continue to define the meaning of a tight-knit community with the ongoing support for the Cummins family, who lost their home and most of their possessions in a devastating fire, which took place in July.
+Residents of Upper Moreland and Hatboro continue to define the meaning of a tight-knit community with the ongoing support for the Cummins family, who lost their home and most of their possessions in a which took place in July.

 The next fundraising event will take place this Friday from 8 to 11 p.m. at Pike Lanes in Southampton.